 June is National Safety Month, and the National Safety Council (NSC) is marking the occasion by focusing on workplace safety education and awareness.
-The most recent data from the Bureau of Labor Statistics is from 2018, and the NSC’s analysis of the numbers indicates that workplace injuries are on the rise.
+The most recent data from the Bureau of Labor Statistics is from 2019, and the NSC’s analysis of the numbers indicates that workplace injuries are on the rise.

-Construction, transportation, and warehousing were the industry sectors with the largest numbers of preventable fatal injuries.
-Total workplace injury costs increased from $161.5 billion in 2017 to $170.8 billion in 2018.
+Medically consulted workplace injuries totaled 4.64 million in 2019, up from 4.6 million in 2018, and preventable injury-related deaths totaled 4,572 in 2019, a 2 percent increase from the previous year.
+Construction, transportation, and agriculture were the industry sectors with the largest numbers of preventable fatal injuries.
+Total work injury costs increased slightly from $170.8 billion in 2018 to $171 billion in 2019.
 These costs include wage and productivity losses, medical expenses, administrative expenses, motor-vehicle property damage, and employer costs.

 President & CEO